ianstewart4/grocery-price-tracker/README.md

     - [ ] Walmart
     - [ ] Sobeys

+## Ideas
+- [ ] Allow users to generate and edit printable grocery lists
+- [ ] Let users add items to a basket which will let users quickly check which stores have the best prices
+- [ ] Show user which store/location has the best price for each item within a user's chosen radius
+- [ ] If a user is willing to make trips to multiple stores, create printable lists for items with the best price and respective locations
+    - [ ]  Let users select number of stops they're willing to make

 See the [open issues](https://github.com/ianstewart4/grocery-price-tracker/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>